gbafana25/typetester/README.md

-# typetester
+# typetester (Multiplayer branch)

 Typing practice for the command line on Linux.
+Use this branch for interfacing with [typesrv](https://github.com/gbafana25/typesrv)

 ## Description/Program Structure